AmyLeighEddins/Final-Networks-Project/README.md

 Final-Networks-Project
 ======================

-This is the third and final project from my Intro to Networking class at Auburn.
+This is the third and final project from my Intro to Networking class at Auburn using C and Python.

 Lab 3 Report
 COMP 4320